Skip to content

 • IFC5 borrows concepts and capabilities from USD, but is not USD and has its proper grammar.

-• A third file contains the common spatial parts
+• A third file with the HVAC

 Books